 FACING THE TRUTH

 When we get off the treadmill of busy-ness, we are forced to notice what comes up when we are not so busy.
 What is left in the silence are the things we do not necessarily want to look at…like the things that accompany the unsettling truths of your life.
+It’s hard to learn when to take a break from something.

 MAKING PEACE WITH INACTION